djconroy/SuperDuperCakeShop/README.md

 # Super Duper Cake Shop
 A responsive website for a fake cake shop.
 The responsive design is implemented using CSS Flexbox (and a smaller cake icon for smaller screens).

+Note: Only the UI for payment processing is implemented.

 ## Screenshots
 <img src="screenshots/home-5.png"/>
 <img src="screenshots/checkout-wide.png"/>